prysmaticlabs/documentation/website/docs/advanced/builder.md

 The validator client utilizes `proposer-settings` to interact with the beacon node's [Beacon API](https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev#/Validator/registerValidator).
 Subsequently, the beacon node calls the builder by making use of the [Builder API](https://ethereum.github.io/builder-specs/#/Builder/registerValidator).

 Registration against the builder will only occur for active validators.
-Registration for eligible validators occurs at the beginning of the validator clients execution and at the start of each epoch.
-It is important to note that the success of the API is not guaranteed, and the client will attempt registration again at the start of each epoch.
+Registration for eligible validators occurs at the beginning of the validator clients execution and at the middle of each epoch.
+It is important to note that the success of the API is not guaranteed, and the client will attempt registration again at the middle of each epoch.

 The beacon node must also be configured to enable the builder via the `--http-mev-relay` flag.